actuallymentor/MailChimp-API-v3.0-PHP-cURL-example/README.md

 ## Debug and testing

-If you set the posted $_POST["debug"] to true the MailChimp API response if outputten into the screen.
+If you set the posted $_POST["debug"] to true the MailChimp API response if outputted into the screen.